Wednesday, June 26, 2013

 Flammulina close-up immature

 Above, hey, don’t some of those look a lot like those enoki mushrooms sold in grocery stores?
 Well, that’s because they are.
 They’re the same mushroom.
-The same.
+The same. (***Edit, 11 years later: seems DNA sequencing has shown the cultivated Asian species is Flammulina filiformis, oops!
+But now we know.)
 When grown in cultivation they are grown in very low light, and in a “carbon dioxide-rich” environment, and instead of developing a black stem of decent thickness and a lovely, sticky, tawny-orange cap, they stay creamy white and grow very, very tall and slender, with a tiny little runty cap.
 Here, under the bark, it is dark with low air circulation, but are you trying to tell me as soon as it reached the edge it was going to morph into the typical form, below?
 I don’t know what’s going on anymore.

 Here’s a prime example of wild ones on a tree, outside (they like it cold, by the way), with normal levels of CO2 (you can also see how they got their common name, “velvet foot”):